delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 More information can be found at http://www.ossec.net

---- Press ENTER to finish (maybe more information below). ---
+**--- Press ENTER to finish (maybe more information below). ---**

 Click enter and…

-- In order to connect agent and server, you need to add each agent to the server.
+Next, to to connect agent and server, you need to add each agent to the server.

 Run the 'manage_agents' to add or remove them: